 I found it easy to put on.
 It’s not something that you can just take on and off easily on the fly, but it wasn’t much of a chore to install it.
 It’s easier if you remove any camera straps or other accessories first.

 Once installed, it forms a snug fit for the camera.

-I’ve not run into any real issues with it interfering with the operation of the camera, although it does feel a bit different and some of the covered buttons don’t give quite the same tactile feedback with the cover on.
+I’ve not run into any real issues with it interfering with the operation of the camera, although it does feel a bit different, and some of the covered buttons don’t give quite the same tactile feedback with the cover on.
 Overall, it does feel different in your hand, so it can take a little getting used to if you’re controlling by touch.

-It comes with plastic adhesive screen cover.
+It comes with a plastic adhesive screen cover.
 I didn’t install that because, frankly, there are better glass ones available.